 Paklenica National Park is one of Croatia’s most impressive natural areas.
 It is located just a short drive from Zadar at the foot of the Velebit Mountains.
 The park is best known for its dramatic canyons.
 Especially Velika Paklenica and Mala Paklenica, with towering cliffs, dense forests, and crystal-clear streams.

 This national park is best known among climbers.
 With more than 500 routes, it is a true mecca for climbers of all levels.
 Everywhere you look, you’ll see climbers hanging from the cliffs.
+This first area with all the climbing routes is a bit touristy.
+There is even a shop for climbing gear and souvenirs here.

 There is a small entrance fee to access the national park (€4,75 for an adult).